ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - `4-pricing.js`: Contains the `Pricing` class which deals with the pricing information, includes type checks, and methods for display and conversion.
 - `4-main.js`: A testing script for `Pricing`.

+- `5-building.js`: Defines the `Building` class, enforcing an abstract-like behavior for subclasses.
+- `5-main.js`: A testing script for `Building`, demonstrating enforcement of subclass method implementation and error handling.

 ## Installation